-The FCOG Regional Competitive Active Transportation Program TP project applications and supporting information are-will be made available at: www.fresnocog.org/ftip.
+The FCOG Regional Competitive ATP project applications and supporting information will be made available at: www.fresnocog.org/ftip.

 Projects not selected for programming in the statewide competition must be considered in the FCOG Regional Competitive ATP and must include a supplemental application.
 Per the CTC's guidelines, a copy of the application submitted to the state MUST be submitted to FCOG at the same time.